Cwighty/nutrinova/README.md

 ### View Recorded Meals/Details

-- [ ] View a history of meals.
+- [x] View a history of meals.

 ### Edit Meal Records

-- [ ] Edit the amount of meal that was fed.
+- [x] Edit the amount of meal that was fed.

 ## Onboarding

 ### User Info

-- [ ] Identifying questions at initial sign-in.
+- [x] Identifying questions at initial sign-in.
 (Authentication)

 ### Patient Profile

-- [ ] Set up new profiles for each patient.
+- [x] Set up new profiles for each patient.
 (Authentication)
-- [ ] Can quick switch between patients. (generic layout components)
+- [x] Can quick switch between patients. (generic layout components)

 # Dec 9 (due date)

 ### Multi-Profile

-- [ ] Manage profiles for one or more individuals.
+- [x] Manage profiles for one or more individuals.
 (Authentication)
-- [ ] Switch between profiles without logging out.
+- [x] Switch between profiles without logging out.
 (Authentication)
-- [ ] Add a new profile for a new person.
+- [x] Add a new profile for a new person.
 (Authentication)
-- [ ] Profile context to share patient details across flows (Client-side state stores)
+- [x] Profile context to share patient details across flows (Client-side state stores)

-### Account Settings

-- [ ] Access and edit account information.
-(Authentication)

 ## Dashboard (generic layout components)

 ### Daily Summary

-- [ ] Daily summary of nutritional information.
+- [x] Daily summary of nutritional information.

 ### Goals Summary

-- [ ] Summaries of nutritional goals.
+- [x] Summaries of nutritional goals.